josh-velasquez/AndroidTools/README.md

 # Android Tools
-Tools for running adb command for Android development
+Tools for running adb command for Android development using Windows PowerShell